MBAHTAWOONS/MBAHTAWOONS/README.md

 - 👋 Hi, I’m Dean, I am an python users
 - 👀 I’m interested in develop my skill into Data Scientist, and to be advanced in python, furthermore want to learn AI
-- 🌱 I’m currently learning machine learning in a bootcamp, hope finished ASAP
+- 🌱 I’m finished learning machine learning in a bootcamp, and now develop my skills more about another modules and packages
 - 💞️ I’m looking to collaborate on our work if possible
 - 📫 How to reach me by,.... just get in touch